bentoml/BentoML/docs/source/use-cases/diffusion-models/controlnet.rst

 .. note::

-   Alternatively, you can use BentoML to generated an :doc:`OCI-compliant image for a more custom deployment </guides/containerization>`.
+   Alternatively, you can use BentoML to generate an :doc:`OCI-compliant image for a more custom deployment </guides/containerization>`.